 IF BEALE STREET COULD TALK

 It’s a heartbreaking film about a man falsely accused and unjustly imprisoned while his pregnant fiancee struggles to free him from the racist social, economic, and political forces stacked against them.
-Writer/director Barry Jenkins who gave us last year’s Oscar-winning best picture “Moonlight,” may have given us this year’s as well–so says the Boston Society of Film Critics and I concur.
+Writer/director Barry Jenkins who gave us the Oscar-winning best picture “Moonlight,” may have given us this year’s as well–so says the Boston Society of Film Critics and I concur.
 Based on James Baldwin’s novel, the film transfers the luminosity, weight and elegance of Baldwin’s prose to the big screen.
 If it weren’t for the grace and passion of these performances, I might have died of despair: the story set in 1970’s Harlem remains unyieldingly true in 2018.

 LEAVE NO TRACE